Henry T. Eubanks

-Henry T. Eubanks (1853 - 1913) was a waiter and barber proprietor who served as a state legislator in Cleveland, Ohio.
+Henry T. Eubanks (c.
+1853 - 1913) was a waiter and barber proprietor who served as a state legislator in Cleveland, Ohio.
 He served in the Ohio House of Representatives.
 He was a Republican and served two non-consecutive terms from 1904 to 1905 and 1909 to 1910.
+Eubanks was African-American.

 Eubanks was born in Stanford, Kentucky.
 He promoted anti-lynching legislation.